proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 ### Examples
 > Oh, yeah, I was going to ask you, do you know the budget for the role?

-> Can you tell me about the salary range you have budgeted for this role?

 > You guys know the market and are good at what you do, I trust you to make a great offer if you're interested.